-To the extent an organisation maintains individuals' names plus their social security numbers, driver's licence numbers or financial account numbers, notification generally is required under state and federal breach notification laws to the extent the information has been acquired or accessed by an unauthorised third party.
+To the extent an organisation maintains individuals' names plus their Social Security numbers, driver's licence numbers or financial account numbers, notification generally is required under state and federal breach notification laws to the extent the information has been acquired or accessed by an unauthorised third party.
+Some states include additional data elements that could trigger breach notification.
+These include medical information, insurance information, biometrics, email addresses and passwords to online accounts.